 Gabrielle Wynn, 2L, in Geneva, Switzerland

-Last month, second-year law students Gabrielle Wynn and Romney Manassa and Human Rights Clinic’s Associate Director Tamar Ezer had the opportunity to travel to Geneva, Switzerland to meet with the United Nationals Committee on Economic, Social and Cultural Rights, UNAIDS, and the UN Special Rapporteur on Violence Against Women.
+Last month, second-year law students Gabrielle Wynn and Romney Manassa and Human Rights Clinic’s Associate Director Tamar Ezer had the opportunity to travel to Geneva, Switzerland to meet with the United Nations Committee on Economic, Social and Cultural Rights, UNAIDS, and staff of the UN Special Rapporteur on Violence Against Women.
 The UM “Team Estonia” played a vital role in advocacy on the issue of women who use drugs and women living with HIV/AIDS in Estonia.

 Manassa provided a statement before the Committee during a public meeting, and the team briefed the Committee on systematic violations of women’s rights to equality, health, family, and freedom from violence.
 The Miami Law group also had the opportunity to advocate with several committee members individually.